wiktord2000/Service-Assistant/README.md

 - Maintaining a vehicle profile (e.g. repair history, owner information, and basic vehicle information)

 > **Note**<br/>
 > The main purpose was to create application mostly for desktops / large screens because of amount of data presented but progressively I'm working on responsiveness.
-I've recently provided better scalable tables and split the client profile to the desired form (I'm going to make the same with other profiles).
-Sometimes you may encounter leftover css because I didn't use scss/sass from the beginning (also working on it).<br/>
+I've recently provided better scalable tables and split the profiles to the desired form.<br/>

 ## Technologies